Ikem Ekwonu

-Early life and high school
+Early life

-Ekwonu grew up around Matthews, North Carolina, and attended Providence Day School.
-Ekwonu committed to play college football at North Carolina State over numerous Power 5 offers.
+Ekwonu grew up in the Charlotte suburb of Matthews, North Carolina, and attended Providence Day School, where he excelled in football while playing both offensive and defensive line.

+A 3-star offensive guard recruit, Ekwonu committed to play college football at NC State over offers from Appalachian State, Charlotte, Georgia Tech, Harvard, Maryland, North Carolina, Syracuse, Tennessee, Toledo, Vanderbilt, Virginia, and West Virginia.

 College career

-Ekwonu started the final seven games of his freshman season at left tackle and led the team with 37 pancake blocks and was named to the FWAA Freshman All-America team.
+Ekwonu started the final seven games of his freshman season at left tackle and led the team with 37 pancake blocks and was named to the Football Writers Association of America Freshman All-America team.
 He began his sophomore season as the Wolfpack's starting left guard.
 Ekwonu was moved back to left tackle during the season and again led the Wolfpack with 50 pancake blocks and 22 knockdowns and was named second-team All-Atlantic Coast Conference (ACC) at both guard and tackle by the Associated Press.

 Ekwonu was named preseason All-ACC as well as a preseason All-American by Pro Football Focus and Sporting News going into the 2021 season.
 He was awarded the Jacobs Blocking Trophy as the best blocker in the ACC and was also a unanimous All-American selection.

 Professional career

-Following the end of the 2021 season, Ekwonu announced that he would forgo his remaining college eligibility to enter the 2022 NFL Draft, where he was selected in the first round with the sixth overall pick by the Carolina Panthers.
+Following the end of the 2021 season, Ekwonu announced that he would forgo his remaining college eligibility to enter the 2022 NFL draft, where he was selected in the first round with the sixth overall pick by the Carolina Panthers.
 On May 11, 2022, Ekwonu signed a four-year deal with the Panthers worth $27.6 million featuring a signing bonus of $17.2 million and a fifth year-option.
 As a rookie, he played in and started all 17 games for the Panthers in the 2022 season.
+He started in all 17 games in the 2023 season.

+On May 1, 2025, the Panthers exercised the fifth-year option on Ekwonu's contract.
+Ekwonu will receive $17,560,000 for the 2026 season.